By: Tavaga Research

 The belief of us knowing the future

 Most of us think that we know or will get to know what will happen in the markets in the future.
-We constantly try to predict events that are often random.
+We constantly try to predict events that are often random and we try to time the markets to beat the indices and get better returns.

 What we cannot predict, we expect some expert to tell us about and end up taking random bets on stocks and investment funds that we regret later.

 The way we see profit and loss

 There is also the matter of how we view profit and loss.
 In 1979, psychologists Daniel Kahneman and Amos Tversky published a paper titled, “Prospect Theory: An Analysis Of Decision Under Risk” where they revealed that we, humans, tend to make decisions based on our perceived loss or gain from an event, rather than the actual outcome.
-The prospect of a loss weighs down on us far more than the prospect of a gain, even if they share the same probability in an event or investment route.
+The prospect of booking a loss weighs down on us far more than the idea of a gain, even if they share the same probability in an event or investment route.

 What it does is make us less willing to take risks with our profits than with our losses.
 So, we would be more likely to sell a stock when we are making a profit, avoiding the risk of a possible decline in prices but also forgoing the prospect of further increase in prices.